How General Improvement Districts (“GIDs”) Can Be Dissolved, Merged or Consolidated

 This very question was an issue the Washoe County Board of Commissioners (“County Board”) attempted to tackle in August of 2015.
 Then Assistant District Attorney Paul Lipparelli wrote an August 21, 2015 memo on “The Legal Authority of GIDs in Nevada.”
 Therein he concluded that

 Notwithstanding, NRS 318.490, et seq. do address the statutory questions of GID “Merger, Consolidation and Dissolution.”
-And what they say is that there are at least3 three possible pathways to one or more of these remedies.
+And what they say is that there are at least3 four possible pathways to one or more of these remedies.

 Pathway No. 1: